washingtonirving/bsdapi/donate_api/README.md

 * **successful response**

   JSON status code: 200

-  The response will contain a JSON object with the API version number, reporting data for the contribution as well as a success URL.
-The success URL contains the page that the user should be redirected because of the successful donation.
+  The response will contain a JSON object with the API version number, reporting data for the contribution as well as a redirect URL.
+The redirect URL contains the page that the user should be redirected because of the successful donation.

-  When the email address used for the donation is not already associated with a saved payment token and the BSD form's "enable Quick Donate enroll process" setting is enabled, the response will contain a cookie header that sets the required cookies for the success url (which in this case would be the quick donate opt-in page) to function correctly.
+  When the email address used for the donation is not already associated with a saved payment token and the BSD form's "enable Quick Donate enroll process" setting is enabled, the response will contain a cookie header that sets the required cookies for the redirect url (which in this case would be the quick donate opt-in page) to function correctly.

   A cookie for duplicate detection (`contribution_resubmission`) will also be set on the responses for all successful contributions.

 * **missing slug error response**

   JSON status code: 400

   This occurs when the slug is missing entirely.
 The response contains an API version number, status ("fail"), and a failure code ("noslug").
 We do not try to contribute to the default contribution page in this instance as this is an